-- Reduce the area of lawn: Replace lawn areas
+* Reduce the area of lawn: Replace lawn areas with

-with garden beds as far as is possible.
-Only plant native grasses, many
+garden beds as far as is possible.
+Only plant native grasses, many of

-aquatic habitat into the garden design a vastly increased variety of
+habitat into the garden design a vastly increased variety of creatures

-creatures can be attracted into the garden, in addition birds need
+can be attracted into the garden, in addition birds need fresh water.

-water.
-This can be provided in the form of a pond or bird drinking
+This can be provided in the form of a pond or bird drinking station.

 The installation of a misting device to spray onto a section of the